ashleylester/perceptron/README.md

 You then need to import a training set of data.
 The training set is a CSV file (the format CSV is chosen so you can export from a spreadsheet).
-In the case of a 4-in 2-out Single Layer Perceptron, you need to format the CSV like this:
+In the case of a 4-in 2-out Single Layer Perceptron, you need to format the CSV like this (without headers):

     input1,input2,input3,input4,output1,output2

-An example:
+An example row:

     0.02,1,0.3,0.99,0,1

 Where each delimited value is a floating-point number (or integer)